 European Union (EU) Compliance: How Ezurio is Helping Customers with RED-DA 2022/30 and Cyber Resilience Act Compliance

-The clock is already ticking for manufacturers of all digital devices and software products to meet the EU's new security requirements.
+The clock is ticking for manufacturers of all digital devices and software products to meet the EU's new cybersecurity requirements.
 The Radio Equipment Directive (RED) Delegated Act 2022/30 and Cyber Resilience Act (CRA) affect many, many products, even those without direct internet access, and there are released standards for compliance while others are still being developed.
-Manufacturers must be compliant to the new RED Cybersecurity rules by August of 2025, to the incident reporting rules of the CRA by September of 2026, and to the full requirements of CRA by December of 2027
+Manufacturers must be compliant to the new RED Cybersecurity rules by August 1st,2025, to the incident reporting rules of the CRA by September 11th, 2026, and to the full requirements of CRA by December 11th, 2027

 Follow along with Ezurio to stay ahead of shifting developments and keep your devices compliant before rapidly approaching deadlines.
 We are fully committed to achieving compliance by these deadlines -- and to helping our customers achieve the same.